K3ATON-G1/K3ATON-G1.github.io/_pages/about.md

   - /about.html
 ---

-Keaton G. is a Shriver Peaceworker Fellow and a graduate student in Geography and Environmental Systems at UMBC, where his work integrates community practice, advanced spatial analysis, and critical approaches to urban environments.
+Keaton C. Green is a Shriver Peaceworker Fellow and a graduate student in the Geography and Environmental Systems department at UMBC, where his work integrates community practice, advanced spatial analysis, and critical approaches to urban environments.

 Before graduate school, he served as a Peace Corps volunteer working as a food security specialist, focusing on access, revenue generation, and nutrition.
 His efforts supported community level resilience and aligned with development scholarship that links household well-being to resource systems and local capacity building.

 <p align="center">
   <img src="/files/IMG_2976.JPG" alt="description" style="max-width: 80%; border-radius: 10px;">